 Smoking is a significant public health issue in Scotland and a leading cause of preventable ill health, premature death and disability.

-You will find resources below to help you plan and improve services and implement smoke-free grounds.
+You will find information and resources below on the current tobacco strategy and to help you plan and improve services.

-- There are over 10,000 smoking related deaths a year in Scotland.
+- There are around 10,000 smoking related deaths every year in Scotland.

 - Each year smoking is responsible for around 33,500 hospital admissions.

 - The proportion of children who were exposed to second-hand smoke in the home fell from 11% to 6% between 2014 and 2015.
 This equates to 50,000 children having been protected from the daily harm of second-hand smoke exposure at home